Ang-Wei-Liang/Productivity-Timer-And-Games/README.md

 # Productivity Timer And Games

 Ever find yourself Prcastinating?
-Here is an app to manage your time, yet still distracting you since you to play games!
+Here is an app to manage your time, yet still distracting you to play games!
 The ultimate test for self control! 🌈
+---

 ### 🖼️ App Previews